 New research has found a possible link between an increase in long-term levels of the stress hormone cortisol and the risk of developing Alzheimer’s disease.
 Brad has claimed Dad’s brain was floating in cortisol soup because of his borderline personality and rage.
 There exists some evidence this is true.
 Essentially repeated exposure to the steroidal chemical causes brain damage.
-My father is in a “Alzheimer’s unit” today.
-He remembers nothing of his past and will die there soon.
+My father was in a “Alzheimer’s unit” to his dying day.
+He remembers nothing of his past and died there.

 My brain took the physical aspects of my traumatic stress and fragmented it and stored it in different parts of my brain.
 It’s a stress coping strategy and causes amnesia.
 This phenomenon makes sense to me.
 The survival goal is later facilitating the brain reconstituting or defragmenting the memories.
 When that happens the memory is ultimately “processed” or “cleared” from the mind, removing the “memory or perception” of relived physical pain and ugliness.
 The recurring stress vanishes.

 If it sounds metaphysical, it’s because scientists don’t understand how it works.
 I feel it’s a spiritual healing that affects the body and mind.
 Scientists can’t dare use the word “spiritual.”
 That would be admitting there actually is a God in Heaven.

 I have to “decompress” the stored stress and trauma.
 Then I see it in it’s original light or view.
 But I don’t remember everything and that may not be necessary to heal.
 One doesn’t need to pick through every item in the garbage to know it stinks.